 Of course, with entrepreneurship comes failure.
 On his second day at the event he realized that the microphone he was using had failed to capture good, quality audio.

-George believes the "can-do" spirit of entrepreneurs is intriguing and worth documenting.
-He's been a long-time supporter of the creative spirit of indy-rockers and DIY culture who had "zines" to cover what was going on in their communities, and sees covering entrepreneurs akin to the small record labels who were releasing and promoting music in their respective scenes.
+George believes in the "can-do" spirit of entrepreneurs is intriguing and worth documenting.
+He's been a long-time supporter of the creative spirit of independent media and DIY culture, who had "zines" to cover what was going on in their communities, and sees covering entrepreneurs akin to the small record labels who were releasing and promoting music in their respective scenes.

 Today, DIY culture is digital instead of photo-copied, and the new up-and-coming "bands" he follows are the stories of the founders and co-founders of this era's start-ups.